 SABRA AYRES

-Sabra Ayres' diverse portfolio spans nearly two decades and several continents, with bylines from Afghanistan, the former Soviet Union, Europe and India.
-Sabra was the Moscow Correspondent for the Los Angeles Times from 2017 to 2020.
-Her work has been published also in the Christian Science Monitor, Al Jazeera America, The Guardian, Columbia Journalism Review, The New Republic and The Daily Telegraph, and she has been a guest on CNN, NPR and the BBC radio.
-She is the winner of the 2016 Front Page Award for Best Foreign Correspondence, and a 2016 fellow with the International Women's Media Foundation, during which time she researched Russian soft power tactics in Europe.
+Sabra Ayres' diverse portfolio spans nearly two decades and several continents, with bylines from Ukraine, Russia, Afghanistan, and across the United States and Europe.
+Sabra covered Ukraine from 2013 to 2017, including the Maidan revolution, Russia's annexation of Crimea and the war in Donbas.
+She was the Moscow Correspondent for the Los Angeles Times from 2017 to 2020.
+Sabra covered Texas politics and the response to the global pandemic for Spectrum News 1 in Dallas before returning to Ukraine in late 2022 as the Chief Correspondent for The Associated Press.
+Her work has been published in Vanity Fair, The Guardian, Christian Science Monitor, Al Jazeera America, Columbia Journalism Review, and The New Republic, and she has been a guest on CNN, NPR and BBC radio.
+She is the winner of the 2016 Front Page Award for Best Foreign Correspondence, and a 2016 fellow with the International Women's Media Foundation, during which time she researched Russian disinformation campaigns in the Balkans and Eastern Europe.

 Sabra was a U.S. Peace Corps Volunteer in Ukraine from 1995-97.